Bundles of metric structures as left ultrafunctors: The bundle (the first functor)

-\paragraph{ Property UQ4} Now let us prove that the convergence relation defined with the two properties above ($C_1$ and $C_2$) satisfies the second condition of \ref{Wyler}: let $S$ be a set and let $t$ be a map of sets from $T$ to $E$, let $u$ be a map from $S$ to $\beta E$ (where $\beta E$ is the sets of all ultrafilters on E) such that each $u(s)qt(s)$ (that means satisfies the conditions $C_1$ and $C_2$), and suppose $t \mu q f \in E$, we need to show that $\alpha =\int_{S}u(s)d\mu q f$ .
+\textbf{Property UQ4} Now let us prove that the convergence relation defined by the two properties above ($C_{1}$ and $C_{2}$) satisfies the second condition of \ref{Wyler}: let $S$ be a set and let $t$ be a map of sets from $S$ to $E$, let $u$ be a map from $S$ to $\beta E$ (where $\beta E$ is the set of all ultrafilters on E) such that each $u(s)qt(s)$ (that means satisfies the conditions $C_{1}$ and $C_{2}$), and suppose $t \mu q f \in E$, we need to show that $\int _{S}u(s)d\mu q f$.
+In what follows, we will be calling $\int _{S}u(s)d\mu $, $\alpha $ to make writing easier.